romoh/dependencies-autoupdate/README.md

 Notes:
 * The committer name is set to the GitHub Actions bot user.
 GitHub <noreply@github.com>
 * The pull request branch name is fixed and defaults to "automated-dependencies-update".
-* Pull request defaults	to the branch checked out in the workflow.
+* Pull request defaults	to `main` branch when the value for `pr-branch` is not given

 # License
 This tool is distributed under the terms of the MIT license.
 See [LICENSE](https://github.com/romoh/dependencies-autoupdate/blob/main/LICENSE) for details.